If You're Depositing in Malaysia

 |---|---|

 | Interest rate | Directly affects your returns.
-Check both the standard rate and any promotional rate |
+Check and distinguish between standard rates and promotional rates |

-| Deposit term | Options such as 1 month, 3 months, 6 months, 12 months.
-Shorter terms are more flexible but offer lower rates |
+| Deposit term | Options such as 1 month, 3 months, 6 months, 12 months, etc. Shorter terms offer more flexibility but lower rates |

-| Minimum deposit amount | Is RM 1,000 enough, or is it limited to larger amounts?
-Varies greatly by plan |
+| Minimum deposit amount | Whether it starts from RM1,000 or is limited to large amounts.
+Varies significantly by plan |

-| Promotional conditions | New funds only, online-only, etc. Conditions must be confirmed, or the promotion may not apply |
+| Promotional conditions | Such as new funds only or online-exclusive.
+Conditions must be confirmed or the promotion may not apply |

-| Early withdrawal | Important when an urgent return to Japan or tuition payment arises.
-Confirm withdrawal conditions in advance |
+| Early withdrawal | Important when you suddenly need to return to Japan or pay tuition.
+Check withdrawal conditions in advance |

-| PIDM protection | Whether the product is covered by Malaysia's deposit protection scheme.
+| PIDM protection | Whether it is covered by Malaysia's deposit protection scheme.
 Some products are not covered |

-| Currency risk | A stronger yen reduces the yen-equivalent value of RM.
-Take note if you plan to use the funds in Japanese yen |
+| Currency exchange risk | A stronger yen means the yen-equivalent value of your RM decreases.
+Be cautious if you plan to use the money in Japanese yen |

-| Foreign currency deposit | For those who want to hold funds in USD or another currency.
+| Foreign currency deposit | For those who want to hold funds in another currency such as USD.
 Separate foreign exchange fees apply |

-| Can it be opened via app? | Whether you can manage it online without visiting a branch |
+| Can it be set up via app? | Whether you can manage it online without visiting a branch |

-| Account maintenance after returning to Japan | Especially important for those planning to return to Japan in the future.
-Check whether remote management is possible |
+| Maintenance after returning to Japan | Especially important for those planning to return to Japan in the future.
+Check whether it can be managed remotely |

-| Bank | Standard FD | eFD | Promotion | Foreign currency deposit | Minimum deposit | Features |
+| Bank | Standard FD | eFD | Campaign | Foreign currency deposit | Minimum deposit | Features |

 |---|---|---|---|---|---|---|